 These photos compare motion blur between 60Hz versus 120Hz versus LightBoost strobe backlight.
 All images below are captured from the same computer monitor.
-These demonstrates differences in perceived motion blur caused by the sample-and-hold effect.
+These demonstrates differences in motion blur caused by high persistence (sample-and-hold).

 These UFO objects were moving horizontally at 960 pixels per second, at a frame rate matching refresh rate, on an ASUS VG278H LCD.
 These close-up pictures were taken using a pursuit camera at 1/30sec exposure (exposing multiple refreshes into same photo).